Wyatt Earp: Dodge City and Deadwood

 After 1875 Dodge City, Kansas, became a major terminal for cattle drives from Texas along the Chisholm Trail.
-Earp was appointed assistant marshal in Dodge City under Marshal Lawrence Deger around May 1876.
+Wyatt Earp was appointed assistant marshal in Dodge City under Marshal Lawrence Deger around May 1876.
 At some point he met prostitute Mattie Blaylock, who became his common-law wife until 1881.
-Earp spent the winter of 1876–1877 in the gold rush boomtown of Deadwood in the Dakota Territory.
-He and Morgan left Dodge for Deadwood on September 9, 1876, with a team of horses only to find that all the land was already tied up in mining claims, so Morgan decided to return to Dodge.
-Instead of gambling, Wyatt made a deal to buy all the wood that a local individual had cut and put his horses to work that winter hauling firewood into camp.
-He made about $5,000 in profit but was unable to file any mining claims, so he returned to Dodge City in the spring.
+Wyatt and Morgan left Dodge for Deadwood in the Dakota Territory on September 9, 1876, with a team of horses only to find that all the land was already tied up in mining claims.
+While Morgan returned to Dodge City, Wyatt remained and made a deal to buy all the wood that a local individual had cut and put his horses to work during the winter of 1876–1877, hauling firewood into camp.
+Wyatt made about $5,000 in profit but was unable to file any mining claims, so he returned to Dodge City in the spring.

-He rejoined the Dodge City police in spring 1877 at the request of Mayor James H. Kelley.
-The Dodge City newspaper reported in July 1878 that he'd been fined one dollar for slapping a muscular prostitute named Frankie Bell, who "heaped epithets upon the unoffending head of Mr. Earp to such an extent as to provide a slap from the ex-officer", according to the account.
-Bell spent the night in jail and was fined twenty dollars, while Earp's fine was the legal minimum.
+On Sunday, January 9, 1876, while sitting in the back room of the Custom House saloon, Wyatt Earp's revolver slipped from its holster and hit his chair.
+A .45 caliber round discharged because he left the hammer on a loaded chamber and punched a hole in his coat.
+The shot "got up a lively stampede from the room."
+Wyatt rejoined the Dodge City police in spring 1877 at the request of Mayor James H. Kelley.
+The Dodge City newspaper reported in July 1878 that he had been fined one dollar for slapping a muscular prostitute named Frankie Bell, who "heaped epithets upon the unoffending head of Mr. Earp to such an extent as to provide a slap from the ex-officer," according to the account.
+Bell spent the night in jail and was fined $20, while Wyatt's fine was the legal minimum.